Vitafeu/easy-mvc/docs/getting-started.md

 ### Using Composer

-If you wanna use Composer to create the project, you can simply create a new project with the Composer `create-project` command.
+If you want to use Composer to create the project, you can simply create a new project with the Composer `create-project` command.
 This command will automatically clone the [Easy MVC repository](https://github.com/vitafeu/easy-mvc) and install all the dependencies.
 Here's an example :

 ```bash
 composer create-project vitafeu/easy-mvc:dev-main AwesomeProject